-Tampons, Pads, Period Undies, and More: Which Period Products Are Right for You?
+Tampons, Pads, Period Undies, and More: Which Period Products Are Right for Your Teen?

-If you're not totally happy with your current period routine, let us help you figure out which products are right for you.
+If your teen is not totally happy with their current period routine, let us help you figure out which products are right for them.

 There’s a lot of prep work when you’re a person with a period.
 The hot water bottle, the extra snacks, the elastic waistband pants.
-If you’re looking to switch up your period routine (or if it’s only your first few months with your cycle), here are four questions you can ask to figure out which form of period protection – pads, tampons, period underwear or menstrual cup – will work best for you.
+If your teen is looking to switch up their period routine (or if it’s only their first few months with a cycle), here are four questions you can ask to figure out which form of period protection – pads, tampons, period underwear or menstrual cup – will work best for them.

 Where to start!
 Everyone’s flow is different— no two are alike.
-Your period might be heavier or lighter than your best friend’s, so what works for them in the period protection aisle might not work for you.
+Your child's period might be heavier or lighter than their best friend’s, so what works for them in the period protection aisle might not work for your teen.

 Let’s cover the basics of period protection.